Home » Refrigerator Problems: How To Fix Common Issues

 Before tinkering with any settings or parts on your fridge, take a moment to check for any obvious issues.

-Step #1: Make sure the refrigerator is plugged in.
+Step 1: Make sure the refrigerator is plugged in.

-This could be an issue if you’ve just moved-in to a new home or done some recent cleaning.
+This could be an issue if you’ve just moved into a new home or done some recent cleaning.
 Move the appliance away from the wall and check the outlet to ensure it is plugged in securely.
 You should also check the power cord for damage.
 If the power cord is damaged, it will need to be replaced.

-Step #2: Inspect circuit breakers in your home.
+Step 2: Inspect circuit breakers in your home.

 A tripped breaker could also cause power issues related to your refrigerator.
 Inspecting the circuit breakers in your home will quickly rule this out as an issue.

-Step: #3: Check the lights inside your fridge.
+Step 3: Check the lights inside your fridge.

 If your refrigerator is cool but the interior lights are out, you may just need to replace the bulb.
 For most models, all you’ll need is a screwdriver and a new light bulb.
 Check your owner’s manual for the correct wattage.

-Step #1: Check temperature settings.
+Step 1: Check temperature settings.

 If you notice condensation or food going bad quickly, the first thing you should do is check your temperature settings.
 Your refrigerator should be set to 40° F or lower, while your freezer should be at 0° F (FDA).

-Step #2: Leave space around your refrigerator.
+Step 2: Leave space around your refrigerator.

 Bad airflow also contributes to changing temperatures inside your refrigerator.
 Make sure you leave at least one-quarter inch of space on the sides of your fridge and at least one inch around the top and back.
 This will ensure enough space for airflow from external vents.

-Step #3: Make sure the vents are clear.
+Step 3: Make sure the vents are clear.

 Clear items away from internal vents to allow for proper circulation of cold air.
-We all want to keep our fridges packed, but blocking vents can lead to higher temperatures, which are no good for keeping foods fresh.
+We all want to keep our fridges packed, but blocking vents can lead to higher temperatures, which are not good for keeping foods fresh.

 Here are some helpful cleaning tips for the inside of your refrigerator.

-Step #4: Check the refrigerator door seal.
+Step 4: Check the refrigerator door seal.

 A broken or weak door seal contributes to temperature changes in your refrigerator.
 If you find your refrigerator doors aren’t closing properly, replacing the seal will solve this issue.

-Step #5: Clean the condenser coils.
+Step 5: Clean the condenser coils.

 The condenser can be found at the back or near the bottom of your fridge, depending on the brand.
 If the coils get too dusty, they have trouble releasing heat.
 This leads to higher temperatures inside your fridge.